scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 restores the quick and easy interaction typical when working with an interpreter.
-By keeping declarations of content separate from declarations regarding presentation, it is possible to first establish the content of interest before improving its visual representation.
+By keeping declarations of content separate from declarations regarding presentation, it is possible to first establish what content is of interest before improving its visual representation.
 Furthermore, this approach helps keep the code written by the user clean and succinct by completely separating these two concerns.